 All Chem 31A students must have a hand-held i-Clicker2 (available at the Stanford Bookstore) or the original i-Clicker to answer in-class questions drawn from assigned readings.
-Questions on the lecture material will also be posed during lecture to provide immediate feedback as to your understanding of the current material.
-Before lecture on Monday (9/26), register your i-Clicker in Canvas.
+We will pose i-clicker questions during lecture to provide immediate feedback as to your understanding of the current material.
+Register your i-Clicker in Canvas by Monday (9/25).